Our Team

 Coral Euler, M.A.

-Outside of work, Coral enjoys exploring Colorado with her husband and two children.
-Coral is an engaging, structured, and compassionate professional who can seamlessly switch from being no-nonsense to all-nonsense depending on the needs of the client and family.
-Her individualized approach has made a substantial and positive impact on the lives of many parents and children over the last 15 years!
+Coral Euler has a long history of working with children and teenagers with specific developmental disorders (e.g., ASD, ADHD) and with a range of behavioral, emotional, and executive functioning challenges.
+She has worked with hundreds of children through multiple state and county agencies, psychology, speech/language, and occupational therapy practices.
+Coral works with parents, children, and teens to find strategies that work for them to support each family’s individually tailored goals.
+She is an engaging, structured, and compassionate professional who can seamlessly switch from being no-nonsense to all-nonsense depending on the needs of the client and family.
+Coral’s individualized approach has made a substantial and positive impact on the lives of many parents and children over the years.

 Rachel Altman, M.A. headshot